Ri0n/QtNote/plugins/xmpppubsub/README.md

 ## Current limitations

-- the XMPP password is still stored in `QSettings`; it should move to the platform keychain;
+- the XMPP password is stored in the platform keychain (with Psi's `xmpp` service used as an import source); `QSettings` remains a compatibility fallback on systems where no usable keychain is available;
 - the note cache is in memory; the durable outbox protects local edits and deletions, but a cold start still refreshes indexes from PEP;
-- there is no automatic merge UI or remote revision history;
+- the default resolver creates a lossless conflict copy; there is no automatic merge UI or remote revision history;
 - PubSub does not provide an atomic transaction across revision check, content publication, and index publication;
 - the QXmpp implementation is the only backend currently shipped; Iris is an